pryv/example-apps-web/onboarding/README.md

 ## Service information

-You will need to call service information URL which contains all the necessary information that your application requires to function.
+You will need to call the service information URL which contains all the necessary information that your application requires to function.

 References: